 The article The Internet Was Built on the Free Labor of Open Source Developers.
-Is That Sustainable? looks at the economics driving the Open Source movement and how that is putting at risk those utilizing that software without investing in it.
+Is That Sustainable? looks at the economics driving the Open Source movement and how it puts those utilizing that software without investing in it at risk.

 |Resource Name||The Internet Was Built on the Free Labor of Open Source Developers.
 Is That Sustainable?|